Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Motivation and Problem Formulation

-In summary, the GFDT expresses the first-order change of any admissible observable as an integral of a \emph{time-correlation} computed from a single unperturbed trajectory.
-Practically, this requires estimating the score $\bm{s}$ (and, for diffusion perturbations, its spatial derivatives) and then forming empirical estimates of the correlation in \eqref{eq:gfdt_kernel_def} before carrying out the time integral in \eqref{eq:gfdt_response_integral}.
+In summary, the GFDT expresses the first-order change of any admissible observable as an integral of a two-time correlation computed from the unperturbed dynamics alone.
+The practical requirements are: (i) the score $\bm{s}(\bm{x})$ of the invariant density, (ii) for diffusion perturbations, the score Jacobian $\nabla_{\bm{x}}\bm{s}(\bm{x})$, and (iii) empirical estimates of the correlation~\eqref{eq:gfdt_kernel_def} along a single baseline trajectory.